mattbegent/umbraco-accessibility-reporter/README.md

 - **ApiUrl** - This is the URL of the API that will run the tests.
 By default this is `https://api.accessibilityreporter.com/api/audit`, however you can host your own Azure function by forking `https://github.com/mattbegent/azure-function-accessibility-reporter` and deploying it to Azure.
 - **TestBaseUrl** (optional) - If you have a single website in your Umbraco instance this sets the base URL to test against.
 If not set Accessibility Reporter will try to infer this from available information in Umbraco.
-- **TestUrlsMap** (optional) - If you have multiple websites in your Umbraco instance use this to set the test URL for each website.
+- **MultisiteTestBaseUrls** (optional) - If you have multiple websites in your Umbraco instance use this to set the test URL for each website.
 The name should match the node name in Umbraco.
-- **Tags** (optional) - This sets which axe-core rules should be run.
+- **TestsToRun** (optional) - This sets which axe-core rules should be run.
 For example, you may want to test your website against `wcag2a` only.
 A full list of supported tags can be found in the [axe-core documentation](https://www.deque.com/axe/core-documentation/api-documentation/#axe-core-tags).
 If not set Accessibility Reporter defaults to the axe-core defaults.
 - **UserGroups** (optional) - Use this option if you want to restrict which user groups can see Accessibility Reporter.
-- **RunOnButton** (optional) - Use this option if you want Accessibility Reporter to run only when users click on the button in the content app, rather than the default, which is when you open up a content node.
+- **RunTestsAutomatically** (optional) - By default Accessibility Reporter runs as soon as you open up a content node.
+If you instead want Accessibility Reporter to run on demand via a button click, set this option to false.

 ### Example options

     "AccessibilityReporter": {
         "ApiUrl": "https://api.accessibilityreporter.com/api/audit",
         "TestBaseUrl": "https://example.com",
-        "TestUrlsMap": [
+        "MultisiteTestBaseUrls": [
             {
                 "Name": "Website 1",
                 "Url": "https://website1.com"